paradisec-archive/PARADISEC_workflows/08a_video_processing_HandBrake.md

 * **Encoding format profile** - (ex: High@L4.0)
 * **BitRate** - If doing batch processes with a target constant Bitrate, you will need to group your videos by Bitrate value
 * **Video scan type** - Progressive or interlaced
-* **Audio Bitrate** - You may have received a file with a very robust audio track, ex 256.
-HandBrake's default is 160

 ## The HandBrake workspace